Floorp-Projects/Floorp/gfx/doc/AsyncPanZoom.md

 The thread that invokes this is called the input thread, and may or may not be the same as the Gecko main thread.
 </li>
 <li value="2">
-Conceptually the first thing that the APZCTreeManager does is to group these events into "input blocks".
+Conceptually the first thing that the APZCTreeManager does is to associate these events with "input blocks".
-An input block is a contiguous set of events that get handled together.
+An input block is a set of events that share certain properties, and generally are intended to represent a single gesture.
 For example with touch events, all events following a touchstart up to but not including the next touchstart are in the same block.
 All of the events in a given block will go to the same APZC instance and will either all be processed or all be dropped.
 </li>